jfsimon/GMapBundle/README.md

 Intall the bundle
 -----------------

-1. Add the sources to your Bundle directory - from the root directory of your project, paste the following command :
+1. Add the sources to your bundles directory - from the root directory of your project, paste the following command :

-        git submodule add git@github.com:jfsimon/GMapBundle.git src/Bundle/GMapBundle
+        git submodule add git@github.com:alephnullplex/GMapBundle.git vendor/bundles/GMapBundle

-2. Register the bundle in your `AppKernel` class
+2. Register the bundle in your with the auto loader and AppKernel:

+        // app/autoload.php in registerNamespaces()
+        'GMapBundle'       => __DIR__.'/../vendor/bundles',

+        // app/AppKernel.php in registerBundles()
+        new GMapBundle\GMapBundle(),

 3. Register the bundle config in your app config file - for example, add the following minimalist code in your `app/config/config.yml` file :

+        gmap:
-        gmap.config: ~
+          config: ~

 You're done !